gautham8325/E-commerce-/README.md

 ### News In

 ![Home Image](https://i.ibb.co/ZzG3GtN/index.png)
-- Cards has no links and they are static, they are just placeholders.
+- Cards have no links and they are static, they are just placeholders.

 ### Categories